TeamDoodz/TDLib/README.md

 Returns all types in the specified assembly that have the specified attribute.
 ### AutoInit
 Automatically calls the `Init()` static method on this type when the plugin starts.
+### ConfigHelperBase
+Classes to help simplify mods with lots of config options.
 ### AssetManager
 General utility for getting files from disk.
 Supports PNG, TXT, CSV.
 ### EventsManager